-The most famous and most photographed Haystack Rock is located at Cannon Beach.
+Cannon Beach marks the end of the coastal part of our Oregon Coast road trip.
+It is home to one of Oregon’s most recognizable landmarks.
+None other than the most famous and most photographed Haystack Rock.
 It is 235 feet tall with a few smaller rocks known as the Needles.
-It is one of Oregon’s most recognizable landmarks.
 We got there just in time for sunset.
-I wish we had more time to walk up and down the beach to see the rock formations from its many angles.
+I wish we had more time to walk along the beach to see the rock formations from every angle.
 But it got very cold very quickly after the sun set.
-There’s just enough water in sand on the beach to create beautiful reflections.
+There’s just enough water in the sand on the beach to create beautiful reflections.
 Definitely a must stop!

 Portland was our final stop of the road trip.
-We didn’t spend too much time in the city itself since knew we would be back another time to fully explore the city (and I had already visited before).
-There’s such an amazing food and bar scene.
+We didn’t spend too much time in the city itself since we knew we would be back another time.
+There’s such an amazing food and bar scene there.
 It’s the p

-Before our early evening flight the next day, we did visit Multnomah Falls in the Columbia River Gorge and hiked all the way to the top of waterfalls.
+Before our early evening flight the next day, we did visit Multnomah Falls in the Columbia River Gorge just outside the city and hiked all the way to the top of waterfalls.
 Since it had snowed the week before, parts of the trail were still covered in snow.
 Once we reached the top, you were literally on top of the waterfall and looking down over it.
-It’s 2.4 mile roundtrip and moderately difficult with some steep uphill climbs.
+It’s 2.4 miles roundtrip and moderately difficult with some steep uphill climbs.

 We had about an hour to kill before driving to the airport, so we stopped at Cape Horn Lookout.
-As we drove from Multnomah Falls to the lookout point, we drove over the Bridge of Gods and was so surprised when Google Maps announced “Welcome to Washington.”
-It had totally slipped our minds that the scenic Columbia River served as the state border between Oregon and Washington.
+As we drove from Multnomah Falls to the lookout point, we drove over the Bridge of Gods.
+Surprisingly, Google Maps announced “Welcome to Washington.”
+It had totally slipped our minds that the scenic Columbia River serves as the state border between Oregon and Washington.

-It was such a wonderful nature-filled long weekend!
-We would have loved to have had more time to check out more places but don’t feel like we missed anything that we really wanted to visit.
+What a wonderful nature-filled long weekend!
+We would have loved to have had more time to check out more places.
+But we don’t feel like we missed anything that we really wanted to visit.
 Instead of driving the coastal section in 2 days as we did, taking 3 days would have given us a little more time to leisurely explore.
-We definitely would love to visit again to see the rest of the North Coast from Cannon Beach to Astoria as well as driving south from Florence to the California state border.
-Oregon Coast Highway is definitely a road trip that’s worth the drive for all the beautiful scenic landscapes and good food!
+We definitely plan to visit again to see the rest of the North Coast from Cannon Beach to Astoria as well as driving south from Florence to the California state border.
+An Oregon Coast road trip is definitely worth the drive for all the beautiful scenic landscapes and good food!